mkhan-trustly/asset-mngmnt/README.md

 - Write Availability: The system remains available to handle write operations (e.g., creating or updating events), even if the read model or projections aren’t immediately updated.
 - Read Availability: The system can serve queries even when they may not reflect the latest writes (since the read model may not be fully synchronized).
 - Consistency: The system isn’t always in a consistent state at a given time.
 Instead, consistency is eventually achieved after the event store is processed and projections are updated.

+### FAQs
+- Does Axon store the current state?
+No, this is not the way Event sourcing works.
+When an aggregate is loaded, Axon fetches all events related to that aggregate from the Event Store and then reapplied sequentially to reconstruct the latest state.
+- What is a snapshot in Axon?
+To optimise replaying all events Axon supports snapshots, which store the latest known state of an aggregate at a specific point.
+- Is it correct to say that projections (READ) are mutable?
+Yes, projections are mutable because they need to apply updates incrementally rather than replacing the entire dataset.
+Events only represent changes, not full state.
+- Is it not a double job for READ (part) to also do the WRITE (store the projection)?
+Yes indeed but it offers better scalability, separation of concerns and optimized reads.
+- Does Axon provide Retry mechanism on event lost?
+It should provide, #TODO: Figure this out.
+- To fetch the historical data we need to eventually fetch it from the WRITE (part), does it mean that will also need to function as READ?
+Yes indeed, READ model is optimized for queries (fast, denormalized) and special functionality will require WRITE to also function as READ.